MoonlightBoyk/Reinforce-Learning/Chapter3/Answers.md

 Ex3.6

-After seeing the first scene, I, the vision system, don't catch the MArkov state of the environment.
+After seeing the first scene, I, the vision system, don't catch the Markov state of the environment.
 Say if the sun lies behind me and I couldn't see it, I'm unable to predict the changes of the light, caused by the rise of the Sun, on the objects I see.
 Otherwise, if the state is Markov, it's a pretty nice thing since we could just catch a sight of the universe and know all about it.
 On the other hand, the complete darkness from the broken camera is a Markov state.
 I know I'm going to spend the day in the endless and frightening darkness.

 Ex3.7